NIPG-DG schemes for transformed master equations modeling open quantum systems: Math Model: Transformed Master Equation for open quantum systems

-The system above has the transport terms on the left-hand side.
-The ``source'', decay, and diffusive terms represented by second-order partials are on the right-hand side.
-If the transport is to be expressed in divergence form, one can pass the extra term to the other side, rendering
+} The system above has the transport terms on the left-hand side.
+The ``source'', decay, and diffusive terms represented by second-order partials are on the right-hand side. { If the transport and diffusion are both to be expressed in divergence form, one can pass an extra term to the other side, rendering